Storage Services at CHPC

 Pando

-CHPC has an object-based archival storage system, specifically Ceph, a distributed object store suite developed at UC Santa Cruz.
+CHPC uses Ceph, an object-based archival storage system developed at UC Santa Cruz.
 We are offering an 6+3 erasure coding configuration, allowing for the $150/TB price for the 7-year lifetime of the hardware.
 In alignment with our current group space offerings, we will operate this space in a condominium-style model by reselling this space in TB chunks.

-One of the key features of the archive system is that users manage the archive directly.
+One of the key features of the archive system is that users manage their archive directly

 Pando is currently the backend storage used for CHPC-provided automatic backups (e.g., home or group spaces that are backed up).
 As such, groups looking for additional data resiliency that already have CHPC-provided backups should look for other options.
 See User Driven Backup Options below.